johnwmillr/SpoonacularAPI/README.md

-# spoonacular 🥄🍎
+# 🥄 spoonacular 🥄
 ---
 [![Build Status](https://travis-ci.org/johnwmillr/SpoonacularAPI.svg?branch=master)](https://travis-ci.org/johnwmillr/SpoonacularAPI)
 ![Python version](https://img.shields.io/badge/python-3.x-brightgreen.svg)

 Want to parse a list of [ingredients](https://rapidapi.com/spoonacular/api/Recipe%20-%20Food%20-%20Nutrition/functions/Parse%20Ingredients) within a recipe?
 Or are you looking for a random [food joke](https://rapidapi.com/spoonacular/api/Recipe%20-%20Food%20-%20Nutrition/functions/Get%20a%20Random%20Food%20Joke)?
-These are just two of many endpoints provided by the [Spoonacular](https://spoonacular.com/) food and recipes API.

-`spoonacular` provides a simple Python interface to this marvelous API.
+These are just two of many endpoints provided by the marvelous [Spoonacular](https://spoonacular.com/) food and recipes API. `spoonacular` provides a simple Python interface to this API.

 ## Installation
 Clone the repository and install the package with these steps: